Real Forms of Holomorphic Hamiltonian Systems: Background and outline

-\section{Background and Outline}
+\section{Background and outline}

 Real analytic Hamiltonian systems are closely related to complex holomorphic Hamiltonian systems.
-Indeed, if we treat the variables in a real analytic system as being complex we obtain a holomorphic system.
-For this reason it is not uncommon to treat these two concepts equivalently.
+Indeed, if we treat the variables in a real analytic system as being complex we obtain a~holomorphic system.
+For this reason, it is not uncommon to treat these two concepts equivalently.
 However, what this perspective overlooks is the possibility that many different and distinct real analytic systems might each complexify to the same system.
 This motivates a theory of real forms for holomorphic Hamiltonian systems which will allow us to treat different real Hamiltonian systems as real forms of the same complex system.

-This idea is not new and has been considered before in \cite{bulgarian1,bulgarian2,bulgarian3,bulgarian4}.
-However, their approach is limited to systems on \(\C^{2n}\) with real subspaces \(\R^{2n}\) as real forms.
-We generalise this to dynamics on holomorphic symplectic manifolds and introduce a wider definition for what it means to be a real form.
+This idea is not new and has been considered before in \cite{bulgarian3,bulgarian4,bulgarian1,bulgarian2}.
+However, these previous approaches are limited to systems on $\C^{2n}$ with real subspaces $\R^{2n}$ as real forms.
+We~generalise this to dynamics on holomorphic symplectic manifolds and introduce a wider definition for what it means to be a real form.
 This has the advantage of extending the scope of the theory to include a greater variety of dynamical systems and also brings it into closer contact with ideas in differential geometry.
 Below we give an outline of the work contained within.

-\subsubsection{1.~Introduction}
+\subsection{Introduction}

-A real analytic manifold can be complexified to give a complex manifold \cite{realform1,realform2,kulkarni}.
+A real analytic manifold can be complexified to give a complex manifold \cite{kulkarni,realform2,realform1}.
 The original manifold appears as a totally real submanifold of half dimension, and thus, any such submanifold with this property shall be considered a real form of the complex manifold.
-If the original manifold possesses an analytic symplectic form then the complexification will be a holomorphic symplectic manifold.
-Exactly as with ordinary Hamiltonian dynamics one can consider a Hamiltonian vector field generated by a holomorphic function and investigate the dynamics generated by its flow.
+If~the~original manifold possesses an analytic symplectic form, then the complexification will be a holomorphic symplectic manifold.
+Exactly as with ordinary Hamiltonian dynamics, one can consider a Hamiltonian vector field generated by a holomorphic function and investigate the dynamics generated by its flow.

-We distinguish those real forms upon which the holomorphic symplectic form is either purely real or pure imaginary; what we shall call a real- or imaginary-symplectic form.
-If such a real form is invariant under the flow of a holomorphic Hamiltonian then we justify why the restricted dynamics on this real form can be considered to be a real form of the holomorphic Hamiltonian system.
+We distinguish those real forms upon which the holomorphic symplectic form is either purely real or pure imaginary; what we call a real- or imaginary-symplectic form.
+If such a real form is invariant under the flow of a holomorphic Hamiltonian, then we justify why the restricted dynamics on this real form can be considered to be a real form of the holomorphic Hamiltonian system.

-\subsubsection{2.~Reduction}
+\subsection{Reduction}